LeonDLotter/ABAnnotate/example/example_pain.md

 python /Users/leonlotter/projects/GO-Figure/gofigure.py -i ./gofigure/significant_biologicalprocesses.txt -o ./gofigure/ -n bpo -q png -w GCEA_pain_biologicalprocesses
 ```

-Each point is a cluster of GO-categories, point size represents the number of categories in each cluster, point color the p-value associated with each cluster (obtained from `cTable.pValZ`), the distance between points shows the (dis-)similarity between categories, and the annotations show single GO-categories that habe been automatically selected as representative for each cluster.
+Each point is a cluster of GO-categories, point size represents the number of categories in each cluster, point color the p-value associated with each cluster (obtained from `cTable.pValZ`), the distance between points shows the (dis-)similarity between categories, and the annotations show single GO-categories that have been automatically selected as representative for each cluster.

 <img src="gofigure/biological_process_GCEA_pain_biologicalprocesses.png" style="width:80%">